danielrosehill/LLMs-on-LLMs/training/what-would-you-get-in-the-pile-a.md

 # Prompt

-You missed one question.
-Let's narrow our focus to "The Pile" (I've been on their site).
+> Let's narrow our focus to "The Pile" (I've been on their site).
 If I recall, it's an open source crawl.
 As I mentioned, it's feasible for a random internet user to download it.
 If I did that, what exactly would I get?
 Is it a random repository of blogs and websites?
 Internet fora?
 I'm curious!

 # Output